The One Stop Guide to EU Cookie Guidelines

 - Don’t place cookies before obtaining consent;

-- Don’t use a “cookie wall”;
+- Don’t use a cookie wall;

 - Allow users to separately consent to each category of cookies;

-Are national cookie guidelines binding?
+Are national cookie guidelines legally binding?

-Who must comply with national cookie guidelines?
+Who are required to comply with national cookie guidelines?

 - With an establishment in a particular EU country; or